-Hatchery Discharge Channel Redd Counts
+11.5 Hatchery Discharge Channel Redd Counts

-The M&E staff conducted redd counts in the PRH discharge channel on October 30, November 6, November 20, and December 2, 2015.
+The M&E staff conducted redd counts in the PRH discharge channel on October 29, November 9, November 21, and December 2, 2016.
 Similar to historical observations, the majority of spawning activity was located in a 200 meter section of the discharge channel downstream adjacent to the volunteer trap.
-A peak count of 31 redds occurred on the December 2 survey.
+A peak count of 22 redds occurred on the December 5 survey.
 We observed superimposition occurring during multiple surveys; thus making it difficult to determine the total number of redds in a given survey.
 Viewing conditions during each survey were good to excellent.

-13.0 Carcass Surveys
+12.0 Carcass Surveys

 Prior to 2010, the carcass surveys in the Hanford Reach were generally performed by two boat crews of two staff operating seven days a week.
 Beginning in 2010, with support of the PRH M&E Program, the effort was increased to three boats with a three-person crew operating seven days per week.
 The extra staffing was necessary to maintain the overall sampling efficiency given the additional effort required to pull otoliths from fish sampled and achieve hatchery M&E objectives.
-The sampling goal for coded-wire tag recovery is 10% of the escapement.
-The recent record returns to the Hanford Reach have increased the level of effort required to pursue the 10% sampling goal.
+The sampling goal for obtaining sufficient number of CWTs is 10% of the escapement.
+The recent record returns to the Hanford Reach have necessitated an increased level of effort to attain the 10% sampling goal.

-Carcass surveys were performed from November 4 through December 13, 2015.
-All recovered carcasses were sampled for the presence of a coded-wire tag.
-Of those, 14% were sampled (i.e., random systematic 1:7 rate) for scales (age), otoliths, gender, length, and egg retention.
+Carcass surveys were performed from November 3 through December 9, 2016.
+All recovered carcasses were sampled for the presence of a CWT.
+Of those, 20% were sampled (i.e., random systematic 1:5 rate) for scales (age), otoliths, gender, length, and egg retention.
 All carcasses recovered were chopped in half after sampling to prevent the chance of double sampling.